techidaily/site-facebook/source/_posts/clean-slate-banishing-past-searches-from-facebook.md

 ![activity log Facebook](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/10/activity-log-facebook.jpg)
 6. You can also wipe your entire search history in one go by clicking the**Clear searches** button located in the top-right corner.

- From the activity log, you can also[delete your old Facebook posts](https://www.makeuseof.com/how-to-delete-facebook-posts/) , interactions, and watch history.
+ From the activity log, you can also [delete your old Facebook posts](https://www.makeuseof.com/how-to-delete-facebook-posts/) , interactions, and watch history.

 ## How to Clear Your Facebook Search History on Mobile